The Top Activities and Attractions on Santo

 Price Range:$

-If you want to avoid overrated beaches, Lonnoc Beach is a much quieter and more affordable alternative.
+If you want to avoid busier beaches, Lonnoc Beach is a much quieter and more affordable alternative.

-Lonnoc Beach Bungalows accepts day visitors for a small fee and can offer kayaking tours, typically to neighbouring Champagne Beach.
+The series of bungalows along Lonnoc Beach tends to accept day visitors for a small fee, while Lonnoc Eco Beach Bungalows can offer kayaking tours, typically to neighbouring Champagne Beach.

 The secluded nature of this beach makes it perfect for those seeking tranquillity away from the crowds, while the gleaming waters provide excellent opportunities for swimming and snorkelling.